“Art begins in imitation and ends in innovation.”

 I have tried more recipes in search of these perfect popovers than I care to admit, but I think I may have finally found them in this recipe.
 So many recipes rely on the “K.I.S.S.” method, and this popover recipe is no different.
 I was just short of burning incense and chanting incantations over the batter until I was wisely directed to this website which offered some excellent tips I mean honestly, it’s called The Food Lab!
 Sort of begs to be believed doesn’t it?!

-Turns out their method and recipe is as close as I’ve come to the delicious decadence of Sperry Bistro’s own top secret popover.
-I thought these might be just perfect for your Easter weekend.
-I know I’ll be making them again this weekend to be served with butter and jam, but that’s not to say that they won’t work equally well for sopping up whatever gravy might grace your holiday meal.
+Turns out their method and recipe is as close as I’ve come to the delicious decadence of Sperry Bistro’s own top-secret popover.
+I know I’ll be making them again this weekend to be served with butter and jam, but that’s not to say that they won’t work equally well as a savoury side for any meal!

 So keep it simple… do not overthink, and make these perfectly simple popovers this weekend.